 Incandescent vs. LED

-When it comes to getting your Christmas lights installed, it can be challenging to know which products to use.
+When installing your Christmas lights, knowing which products to use can take time and effort.
 To the invested consumer, exterior illumination is often an extension or representation of themselves.
-Through carefully selected products it’s possible to create a lightscape that not only satisfies you, but also delights all who see it.
-Whether it’s a vibrant exhibit of color, or a more quaint display of clear light, it’s essential to make sure you have the best products available.
+Through carefully selected products, it’s possible to create a “lightscape” that satisfies you and delights all who see it.
+Whether it’s a vibrant color exhibit or a more quaint display of clear light, ensuring you have the best products is essential.

-When deciding between incandescent and LED lights there is a lot to consider.
-However, the pros and cons surrounding these lights are easily weighed against one another.
+There is a lot to consider when deciding between incandescent and LED lights.
+However, these lights’ pros and cons are easily weighed against one another.

 The first thing that people consider when purchasing lights is price.
-Incandescent lights are far more inexpensive, but what client’s fail to consider is how often the incandescent lights will need to be replaced.
-LED light strands last considerably longer, saving you a lot of money in the long run.
-LED lights are also more cost effective as they use less electricity.
-View the chart below to directly compare how incandescent and LED lights differ.
+Incandescent lights are far more inexpensive, but clients need to consider how often the incandescent lights will need to be replaced.
+LED light strands last considerably longer, saving you much money in the long run.
+LED lights are also more cost-effective as they use less electricity.
+View the chart below to compare how incandescent and LED lights differ directly.

 - Average Life Span